PshRealtime/why-not-this-world-saving/README.md

 ### Key Hypothesis

-- If starting from water: **reduce the hydrogen binding energy** step by step
+**reduce the hydrogen binding energy** step by step
-- If starting from molecular hydrogen: **increase the binding energy** step by step to form water

 The *(very likely unreachable)* goal is to identify catalytic reaction chains that form a closed loop, consuming water and heat while producing molecular hydrogen.
+The recent approach identifies different molecules with their hydrogen bounding energies.
+These molecules are seen as possible intermediate molecules in the reaction chain.
+Further some catalytic reaction from a molecule given bounding energy to molecule of a lower bounding energy is searched.
+The bounding energy should go to low, because the molecule should be stable at normal conditions.

 ## 🤖 Leveraging Language Models

 Large Language Models (LLMs) already demonstrate capabilities in chemical reasoning.
-This project leverages these models to:

-- Identify candidate molecules that may release hydrogen at ~250 °C
-- Propose recycling steps for leftover molecules to regenerate prior reactants
-- Develop multistage chemical reaction chains forming a closed catalytic cycle
+The LLM is used a knowledge base for the field of chemistry.
+It is used as tool to handle a large amount of knowledge required to create a large chemical reaction chain.

 In future stages, specialized AI tools like [ChemCrow](https://github.com/ur-whitelab/chemcrow-public) may be integrated for more precise modeling.